Nikon D750 vs Ricoh GR III

 Studio photographers will appreciate that the Nikon D750 (unlike the GR III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D750 and the GR III are recent models that are part of the current product line-up.
-The D750 replaced the earlier Nikon D700, while the GR III followed on from the Ricoh GR II.
+The GR III is a recent model that features in the current product line-up of Ricoh.
+In contrast, the D750 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D750 was succeeded by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Ricoh websites.

 So how do things add up?
 Is the Nikon D750 better than the Ricoh GR III or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.